stefkeB/ifcopenshell_examples/Viewer/README.md

 ## QIFCViewer.py

 The main window of a basic IFC viewer.
 This collects all views, widgets and manages the loading of models in IFC-format.
+This class is responsible for file loading and linking the widgets together using the Qt Signals & Slots mechanism.

+You can also save all files (e.g., after you edited some values).
+Beware that this overwrites the current files.

 ![viewer](images/QIFCViewer_04.png)